Skip to content

 Each SBS control is written in a prescriptive, binary format designed to determine compliance.
 Controls include the following components:

-• Description — A clear requirement that must be met for compliance.
+• Control Statement — A clear requirement that must be met for compliance.

 • Audit Procedure — Steps to evaluate whether the requirement is met.